hakuhodo-technologies/scope-rl/docs/documentation/subpackages/recgym_about.rst

 Contact
 ~~~~~~~~~~
-For any question about the paper and pipeline, feel free to contact: kiyohara.h.aa@m.titech.ac.jp
+For any question about the paper and pipeline, feel free to contact: hk844 [at] cornell.edu

 Contribution
 ~~~~~~~~~~
 Any contributions to RECGym are more than welcome!
-Please refer to `CONTRIBUTING.md <>`_ for general guidelines how to contribute to the project.
+Please refer to `CONTRIBUTING.md <https://github.com/hakuhodo-technologies/scope-rl/CONTRIBUTING.md>`_ for general guidelines how to contribute to the project.

 .. grid::
     :margin: 0